devloco/create-react-wptheme/README.md

     -   `"wpThemeServer": { "enable": true, "host": "127.0.0.1", "port": 8090, "sslCert": "ssl/localhost.crt", "sslKey": "ssl/localhost.key", "watchFile": "../index.php" },`
     -   **NOTE** the `sslCert` and `sslKey` items. **Make sure the values point to your SSL certificate and key files.**
     -   The paths to those files can be **full paths** or **relative paths** from the `react-src` folder (as shown above).
     -   I like to set the `host` to `127.0.0.1` instead of "localhost".
-The numeric address gets special treatment at the OS level as being mostly safe.
+Supposedly the numeric address gets special treatment at the OS level as being mostly safe.
 -   Back in your command prompt, change dir back to the `react-src` folder.
     -   All OSes: `cd ..`
 -   Start Node/Webpack JS watcher as you normally would: